Raddy Ovouka: New Mexico United

 On 5 January 2022, it was announced that, as a result of a contract dispute, Ovouka would be loaned to USL Championship club New Mexico United.
 On 8 January, New Mexico announced the signing of Ovouka on a one-year loan deal with option for a permanent transfer at the end of the loan spell.
-He made debut on 31 March 2022, coming on in the 90th minute for Sergio Rivas in a 2–2 draw against Oakland Roots.
+He made his debut on 31 March 2022, coming on in the 90th minute for Sergio Rivas in a 2–2 draw against Oakland Roots.
 On 6 April, he made his first start for the club in the second round of U.S. Open Cup, scoring the 3rd goal in their 5–0 victory over Las Vegas Legends.

-Drita Gjilan
+FC Drita

-In January 2023, Ovouka joined Kosovo Superleague club Drita Gjilan on a one-year contract which would run until January 2024.
+On 26 January 2023, Ovouka joined Kosovo Superleague club Drita Gjilan on a season-long loan from Ghanaian club Hearts of Oak.
+He quickly established himself as a regular in the first team and helped the club compete in domestic and European competitions.

+Following a successful loan spell, Drita exercised the option to retain the Congolese defender on a permanent basis.
+On 6 February 2024, the club announced that Ovouka had signed a new contract keeping him at the club until June 2027.
+During the 2023–24 season, Ovouka became one of Drita's most influential players, contributing both defensively and offensively from the left-back position.
+In February 2024, he was rewarded with a contract extension after recording one goal and five assists in 22 appearances across all competitions.
+He was later voted FC Drita Player of the Month for March 2024.

+Ovouka was part of the Drita squad that won the 2024–25 Kosovo Superleague title, with four matches remaining, clinching the club's fourth league championship.
+On the final day of the season, he scored in Drita's 4–1 victory over Feronikeli 74 as the club celebrated its championship triumph in front of its home supporters in Gjilan.
+The title qualified Drita for the 2025–26 UEFA Champions League qualifying rounds.

+The following season, Ovouka also featured prominently in the club's UEFA Champions League, UEFA Europa League and UEFA Conference League qualifying campaigns, helping Drita achieve some of the most successful European results in the club's history, qualifying for the group stage of the 2025–26 UEFA Conference League and subsequently the knockout phase.
+At the end of the 2025–26 Kosovo Superleague, Drita was again crowned champions while also securing the 2025 Kosovar Supercup in January 2026.

 International career

 On the back of his performance in the Ghana Premier League, Ovouka received his first call-up to the Congo national team in March 2020 ahead of the team's 2021 Africa Cup of Nations qualifiers against Eswatini.
 He made his debut on 26 March 2021 playing the full 90 minutes in their goalless draw against Senegal in their 2021 Africa Cup of Nations qualifiers Group I.